-A shorter interruption of anti-thrombotics does not influence peri-operative complicationsSeptember 1st, 2013 in Cardiology /
+A shorter interruption of anti-thrombotics does not influence peri-operative complicationsSeptember 1, 2013 in Medicine & Health / Cardiology

 A shortened pre-surgical interruption of anti-thrombotic therapy, compared to the more traditional one-week interruption, has no influence on perioperative complications in cardiac patients, according to the results of the PRAGUE 14 trial.